Spots are filling up fast! Join now and get up to $1,050 in SAVINGS.* Book your call today.

 What is gross monthly income?

-In the financial world, "gross" means the total amount before any deductions.
-So, for example, if a business sells $1 million worth of products, the gross revenue is $1 million before taxes, salaries, and other business expenses.
+In the financial world, "gross" simply means the total amount before any deductions are taken out.
+Think of it like a business scenario.
+If a company sells $1 million worth of products, their gross revenue is that full $1 million before they pay taxes, salaries, or other expenses.
+It's the same for you.

-The same is true for individuals.
-Gross monthly income is all the money earned from:
+Your gross monthly income is all the money you earn from:

 • Salary